charlyshaka/CIENCIA-DE-DATOS-TIJUANA/3-Ciencias de Datos Especializacion COURSERA/4. Analisis de Exploracion de Datos/Week 1/Quiz_1.md

 Which of the following is an example of a vector graphics device in R?

 ### Answer
-SVG
+>SVG
+>Postscript

 Question 6
 ----------
 Bitmapped file formats can be most useful for

 ### Answer
-Scatterplots with many many points
+>Scatterplots with many many points

 Question 7